poniitty/Intra-season_leaf_traits/README.md

-# Inter-season_leaf_traits
+# Intra-season_leaf_traits
-Data and analyses on inter-seasonal variation in plant functional traits.
+Data and analyses on intra-seasonal variation in plant functional traits.